czy5074/eShopDashboardML/README.md

-# eShopDashboard
+# eShopDashboardML
-eShopDashboard is a simple ASP.NET Core app with Product Sales Forecast predictions using Machine Learning.NET.
+eShopDashboardML is a simple ASP.NET Core app with Product Sales Forecast predictions using Machine Learning.NET.

 This sample app is a monolithic ASP.NET Core Razor app and it's main focus is to highlight the usage of Machine Learning .NET API by showing how to train, create and evaluate/predict models related to Product Sales Forecast prediction.